MauriceGit/advsearch/README.md

 # advsearch
-A Go library for advanced searching in sorted data structures
+A Go library for advanced searching in sorted data structures.
+The classic application would be searching the index of an element in a sorted slice or verifying that an element exists in a slice.

+By making this interface completely generic, neither the element type nor the data structure type is fixed.

+## Documentation:

+## Usage:

-## Performance measurements
+## Performance measurements:

 ### Data structure: []int, Element count: 1000, Averaged Test Cases: 1000000
 | Algorithm | Tests until found| Average Time in ns |